TheRealToxicDev/docs.paradisebots.net/docs/index.md

 isRoot: true
 ---

-This site contains support documentation on the Paradise Bot List project and its companion web app & API, including documentation about features, management bot commands, and tutorials on common use cases.
+Welcome to the Official Paradise Docs, This site contains support documentation on the Paradise Bot List project and its companion web app & API, including documentation about features, management bot commands, and tutorials on common use cases.

 ---